 Is my child well enough to be in Nursery School?

 Many parents are unsure whether or not to send their child into Nursery if they do not seem to be feeling entirely well.
 Generally, if you are unsure, then we would advise bringing your child into Nursery and letting us know to keep a special eye on them.
-Staff are very good at spotting when a child does not seem right and we can call you and ask you to collect them.
+Staff are very good at spotting when a child does not seem themselves and in the case of illness occurring during the session, you will receive a telephone call asking you to come and collect them.

 The guide below is based on Public Health Agency guidance for parents on when a child should or should not be in Nursery and we hope that it will provide some additional Information and reassurance for you.